mrdiio/filter-data/README.md

 # HOMEWORK

-Create a filter data with condition and print the length result
+Create a filter data with condition and print the length result.

 ## Run